-Growing up, I had next to no true friends nor anyone that I could confide in.
+Growing up, I had next to no real friends nor did I feel as though I had anyone that I could confide in.
 I had no role models, no close family members and certainly no one to talk to.

-On top of my emotional challenges, I also knew that I was different then most boys, in that I was gay.
+On top of my emotional challenges, I also knew that I was different than most boys, in that I was gay.
 I really struggled with my thoughts.
-I knew that being gay was not something that I could control.
-I truly felt alone.
+I knew that being gay was not something that I could control but at the same time, I never quite understood what was happening at the time or why I was gay.
+During this time, there were no gay characters on television, role models or even support groups in school.
+I knew I was different but I never had a way to grasp what was happening.

 Because I was an extremely introverted young man, who would never stand up for himself, it made me a target at school for others to call me names.
 I would always cry as that was the way my body coped with any sort of pressure or stress.
 Words like ‘cry baby’ or ‘suck’ were repeated over and over by a cruel few for many years.